Research Scholarships & Internships

 GVSU Research Scholarships & Fellowships

 Below are links to several research scholarships available through GVSU.
-Funding to attend conferences is also available for GVSU students.
+Funding is also available for GVSU students to attend conferences.

 The Modified Student Summer Scholars (MS3) program provides funds for a student and faculty mentor to devote about 200 hours over twelve weeks (part-time), or full-time over the six weeks of the Spring or Summer session, to a research project.
 The program is available to undergraduate students at GVSU who have not yet completed the requirements for graduation.
 It is expected that the student will be enrolled at GVSU for at least one full semester of study beyond the period of the award.
 The application is a collaborative effort between the potential student scholar and faculty mentor.
 A student may propose a research experience to a faculty member or a faculty member may actively recruit a student.
 Students can identify a potential faculty member by looking through the list of faculty and their interests.
 Proposals are usually due in the beginning of the winter semester.
 Students must contact potential faculty mentors way in advance to discuss potential research projects.